• Skip to primary navigation

 Located on a tiny island in the middle of Hoan Kiem Lake, it is hard to imagine a place more suited for a temple.
 It feels like an oasis of peacefulness in the middle of busy Hanoi.

 The entrance fee is 30.000VND per person, there is a small booth left of the bridge where you can purchase a ticket.
-The Ngoc Son Temple is opened every day of the week from 8 am until 6 pm.
+The Ngoc Son Temple is open every day of the week from 8 am until 6 pm.

-Hanoi Serenity Hotel is a lovely place in the middle of the Old Quarter.
-The rooms are spacious, clean and modern.
-Breakfast is good and included in the price.
-The staff is very welcoming and helpful.
+Hanoi Serenity Hotel is a great place to stay in the middle of the Old Quarter.
+The rooms are spacious, clean, and modern.

 Check prices on Agoda | Check prices on Booking